Best Skincare Routines After Pregnancy – Skincare Tips for New Mums

 We recognise you won’t have a lot of time for yourself once you have your baby.
 But try not to let this drastically affect your diet.
 Salty meals, meals on the run, not drinking enough and poor nutrition wreak havoc on your skin.
 Try to opt for healthy snacks like blueberries, cucumbers, carrots, and pumpkin seeds, all of which have great benefits for the skin (and for your recovering waistline!)
 Eating well is important to combat fatigue, and is a great idea from many aspects, including if you’re breastfeeding.

 Moisturize & Hydrate Your Skin After Pregnancy.

-Not only is hydration important for your body, but also your skin (read our blog on The full affects of Dehydration).
-It’s even more important than ever if you’re breastfeeding, because your body is losing as much as a litre of liquid a day.
+Not only is hydration important for your body, but also your skin (read our blog on How To Tell If You’re Dehydrated).
+It’s even more important than ever if you’re breastfeeding because your body is losing as much as a litre of liquid a day.
 Dehydration leads to fatigue (or makes it worse), as well as headaches and dry skin.
 A lack of sleep will also leave your skin dryer than normal.
 Moisturizing IN THE MORNING and BEFORE BEDTIME is important and will keep your skin looking and feeling great.

 Sleeping After Pregnancy: Making Sleep Work Best for You.

 We know you’re probably not getting 8+ hours of uninterrupted sleep anymore – and that it could be a long while before that becomes an option for you again (but if there’s any way you can do this safely and still care for your infant, it’s a great way to combat fatigue which often plays into postpartum depression).
 Here’s why sleeping after giving birth is so important.

 - Lack of sleep lowers the moisture levels and pH levels in your skin, causing redness, uneven skin, and breakouts.